HomeDing/homeding.github.io/elements.md

 \* For some Elements a specific library is required.

-## Sensor and Input Elements
+## Input Elements

-These elements are used to create an action based on a specific input or a specific sensor.
+These elements are used to create an action based on a specific input signal like digital HIGH/LOW or analog signals.
+They can be used with all kind of switches, buttons, potentiometers and even some sensors will produce digital or analog signal values.

 <div class="short">
   <a href="#page=elements/digitalin.md"><img src="i/digitalin.svg"></a>